My Friend Diane

 More than anything, my friend, Diane, valued her independence…

-If only Diane could have stayed in wild Alaska in her beloved cabin in her own bed and been able to decide when she would close her eyes forever.
+If only Diane could have stayed in Alaska in her beloved cabin in her own bed and been able to take medicine that would let her sleep forever.
 Instead, her daughter came to Haines to help her take the ferry to Juneau and board a plane for Seattle.
 Diane took to bed in a spare room in her brother’s house.
-She missed Alaska; it called to her.
-She had made her home there for over 40 years.
-Her life ahead would be filled with pain, and an increasing level of dependence, which she feared most of all.
 With encouragement from her palliative care physician, her neurologist agreed to prescribe the drugs for her to end her suffering.
-She had to wait out the three months to declare residency before finally finding peace.
+Unfortunately, she had to wait three months to declare residency before receiving the medicine.
 January 29 was the date she told her kids to be there.
-At her side, they watched her take the drugs, close her eyes and find peace.
+At her side, they watched her take the drugs, close her eyes and finally find peace.

 All so not fair!
 If only Diane could have stayed in her cozy cabin in the Alaska woods.
 Let’s give others that right.